EswarKishore0203/IBM-Watson/README.md

 ###  3.5.
 Explain and configure Natural Language Classification.

 #### 3.5.1.
-The service enables developers without a background in machine learning
-or statistical algorithms to interpret the intent behind text.
+The service enables developers without a background in machine learning or statistical algorithms to interpret the intent behind text.

 #### 3.5.2.
 Configure:

-3.5.2.1.
+##### 3.5.2.1.
 Gather sample text from real end users (fake initially if you have to but not much)

-3.5.2.2.
+##### 3.5.2.2.
 Determine the users intents that capture the actions/needs expressed in the text

-3.5.2.3.
+##### 3.5.2.3.
 Classify your user text into these user intents

-3.5.2.4.
+##### 3.5.2.4.
 Separate your user text into train/test datasets

-3.5.2.5.
+##### 3.5.2.5.
 Train an NLC classifier on your training dataset
+Guidelines for good training:
+- Limit the length of input text to fewer than 60 words.
+- Limit the number of classes to several hundred classes.
+Support for larger numbers of classes might be included in later versions of the service.
+- Make sure that each class is matched with at least 5 - 10 records when each text record has only one class.
+This number provides enough training on that class.
+- Evaluate the need for multiple classes.
+Two common reasons drive multiple classes:
+    - When the text is vague, identifying a single class is not always clear.
+    - When experts interpret the text in different ways, multiple classes support those interpretations.

+     However, if many texts in your training data include multiple classes, or if some texts have more than three classes, you might need to refine the classes.
+For example, review whether the classes are hierarchical.
+If they are hierarchical, include the leaf node as the class.

+- Include standard hyphenated terms when they are part of the training data (back-to-back or part-time job).

+However, don't connect adjacent words to create new terms not found in the language of the training data.
+For example, instead of defining dish-ran-away or with_the_spoon, define the relevant phrases as separate words (dish ran away and with the spoon) with the appropriate class.

-3.5.2.6.
+##### 3.5.2.6.
 Pass the user input to an NLC classifier

-3.5.2.7.
+##### 3.5.2.7.
 Determine the accuracy, precision, and recall of the NLC classifier using your test dataset

-3.5.2.8.
-Improve the confidence level iteratively through back propagation (ivp: WTF?!) or other means. https://console.bluemix.net/docs/services/natural-language-classifier/using-your-data.html#using-your-own-data
+##### 3.5.2.8.
+Improve the confidence level iteratively through back propagation (ivp: WTF?!) or other means.
+https://console.bluemix.net/docs/services/natural-language-classifier/using-your-data.html#using-your-own-data

 Reference: